Milan–Cortina 2026: How Italy Is Redefining the Economics and Sustainability of the Winter Olympics

 Where are the main competition venues located?

-Milan, Cortina d’Ampezzo, Bormio, Livigno, Anterselva, and Verona — a decentralized setup designed to reuse existing facilities.
+Milan, Cortina d’Ampezzo, Bormio, Livigno, Anterselva, and Verona — a decentralized setup designed to reuse existing facilities and regional clusters.

 How many new venues are being built?